Discrete-Value Group and Fully Connected Architectures for Beyond Diagonal Reconfigurable Intelligent Surfaces: Scalar-Discrete Group/Fully Connected RIS

+In \eqref{eq:P-GC-C-obj}-\eqref{eq:P-GC-C-con3}, the reactance matrix entries are allowed to assume arbitrary real values, which is hard to realize in practice.
+Thus, we are interested in an RIS design strategy in which each reactance matrix entry is selected from a codebook.
+We consider a discrete reactance codebook $\mathcal{C}$ symmetric around zero, written as

+where $c_{b}>0$, for $b=1,\ldots,2^{B-1}$.
+When selecting each reactance matrix entry from a codebook, the RIS optimization problem cannot be simply solved as an unconstrained problem.
+Thus, instead of \eqref{eq:P-GC-C-obj}-\eqref{eq:P-GC-C-con3}, the following optimization problem can be considered to optimize $\mathbf{X}_{I}$

-Since the entries of $\mathbf{X}_{I,g}$ are not distributed in a finite interval, to define the best discrete codebook is not as straightforward as in the single connected case.
-For this reason, when considering the optimization of discrete group connected RISs, a two-fold problem arises: \textit{i)} the definition of a suitable discrete codebook for the elements of $\mathbf{X}_{I,g}$, and \textit{ii)} the optimization of $\mathbf{X}_{I,g}$ over the possible values given by the codebook.
-In Figure~\ref{fig:ris-diagram}, we highlight the two stages in our RIS design strategy that aim to solve these two problems.
-In our solution, we assume that the optimal codebook $\boldsymbol{\Psi}$ is symmetric around zero
+Since the entries of $\mathbf{X}_{I}$ are not distributed in a finite interval, to define the optimal codebook $\mathcal{C}$ is not as straightforward as in the single connected case \cite{wu21}.
+Thus, we introduce a second optimization problem to design $\mathcal{C}$ as